mSvcBench/muBench/Docs/Manual.md

 }
 ```

 In this example, the µBench application is made by four services: *s0*, *s1*, *s2*, and *sdb1* (that mimics a database).
-The internal-service of s0 is the function  *compute_pi* with parameters `range_complexity` (uniform random interval of the number of pigreco digits to generate; the higher this number the higher the CPU stress) and `mean_bandwidth` (average value of an expneg distribution used to generate the number of bytes to return to the caller).
+The internal-service of s0 is the function  *compute_pi* with parameters `range_complexity` (uniform random interval of the number of pigreco digits to generate; the higher this number the higher the CPU stress) and `mean_response_size` (average value of an expneg distribution used to generate the number of bytes to return to the caller).

 The external-services called by s0 are organized into two *external-service-groups* described by JSON objects contained in an array.
 The first group contains only the external-service *s1*.
 The second group contains only the external-service *sdb1*.
 External-services belonging to the same group are called sequentially, while those in different groups are called in parallel.
 Specifically, upon receiving a request, a different per-group thread is executed for each external-service-group.
 Each per-group thread randomly selects a number of `seq_len` external-services in its group and invokes them (e.g., an HTTP call) sequentially, according to a given calling `probability`.
 If `seq_len` is greater than the size of the external-services-group, the involvement of the external-services of the group is controlled exclusively by the calling probabilities.